-Earlier this school year, when Briana Bower’s then–10-year-old son Aiden came home crying over his first girlfriend, it was not for the reason she expected.
+When Briana Bower’s then–10-year-old son Aiden came home crying over his first girlfriend, it was not for the reason she expected.
 The girl hadn’t broken up with him, they hadn’t gotten into a tiff, and their parents weren’t trying to keep them apart.
-In reality, Aiden was in tears because the fifth-grade teachers at his Indiana school told the students that their romantic relationships had to end.
+In reality, Aiden was in tears because the fifth-grade teachers at his Indiana school told the students that their middle school romances had to end.

 The next day, parents received a letter from the teachers introducing the zero-dating policy that would end up going viral, resulting in social media backlash, national attention, and, finally, reversal of the controversial policy—which had never been approved by school or district administrators in the first place.
 But the debate continues as to whether tweens and young teens should be dating and what such young love should look like.